Astrology is the study of fate, and the Enneagram is the study of free will, and mindfulness is how we get from fate to free will.

-On the surface, Astrology is the study of fate, and the Enneagram is the study of free will, and mindfulness is how we get from fate to free will, but if we dig a little deeper, we see that both maps of the psyche are profound vehicles for growth.
-I can’t imagine doing my practice without either one; they’ve both been indespensible to me, and my interest is in helping others along their unique path to growth via their Astrological chart and their Enneagram type.
+Used in a therapy setting, both maps of the psyche are profound vehicles for growth.
+I can’t imagine doing my practice without either one; they’ve both been indespensible to me, and I’m passionate about helping others along their unique path to growth via their Astrological chart and their Enneagram type.

 My Approach Includes: